 After doing this, we will just have to create a new rule managed by the SCGI handler to access Trac.
 It can be created in a new virtual server, trac.example.net for instance, and will only need two rules.
 The default one will use the SCGI handler associated to the previously created information source.
 The second rule will be there to serve the few static files needed to correctly display the Trac interface.
-Create it as Directory rule for /common and just set it to the Static files handler and with a Document root that points to the appropriate files: \$TRAC_LOCAL/htdocs/ (where \$TRAC_LOCAL is a directory defined by the user or the system administrator to place local Trac resources).
+Create it as Directory rule for /chrome/common and just set it to the Static files handler and with a Document root that points to the appropriate files: /usr/share/trac/htdocs/ lighttpd is a secure, fast, compliant and very flexible web-server that has been optimized for high-performance environments.
+It has a very low memory footprint compared to other web servers and takes care of CPU load.